Christopher Geczy, Academic Director

 Joseph P. Wargrove Professor of Finance

 Craig MacKinlay joined the faculty of the Wharton School in 1984 and was named the Joseph P. Wargrove Professor of Finance in 1995.
-His research interests include asset pricing models, behavior of futures prices, econometric modeling, market microstructure, mutual fund performance, and stock market behavior.
+His research interests include empirical implementation and validation of asset pricing models, behavior of futures prices, econometric modeling, market microstructure, mutual fund performance, and stock market behavior.

 MacKinlay earned a bachelor’s degree and an MBA from the University of Western Ontario, and an MBA and doctorate from the University of Chicago.

 Lauren Hurray has been managing director of the Jacobs Levy Center since 2014.
 She previously worked with institutional plan participants and client companies at Vanguard, where she was part of a team that developed communication pieces and other participant education materials.
 While earning her master’s degree, she worked as a graduate assistant for the University of Pennsylvania’s Graduate Student Center and was responsible for planning a large scale student event.
 She has also held positions in event planning, public relations, and alumni relations at Rosemont College, a small liberal arts institution in suburban Philadelphia.